herr-hollis/NASA-Space-Apps-Challenge-Kuala-Lumpur/README.md

 # NASA-Space-Apps-Challenge-Kuala-Lumpur
-This repository will be using the source of information for our ideathon 3 minutes video
+This repository will use as the source of information for our Ideathon 3 minutes video.

-Team Member
+Team Members
 1) Hollis Francis - B.Sc in Physics (Universiti Teknologi Malaysia)
 2) Leo - B.Sc in Computer Science (Sunway Unversity)
 3) Tan Chor Sheng - Bachelor of Social Science (Hons) Psychology (Universiti Tunku Abdul Rahman)